An interesting question now: Is Self-Fulfilling Prophecy really the secret behind the Law of Attraction?

 Almost nothing.
 Just ask around and you’ll see it has not changed.

-People still believe that if you think only positive things—and keep all your attention away from negative emotions and events—good things will come to you automatically and magically.
+People still believe that if you think only about the positive things—and keep all your attention away from negative emotions and events—good things will come to you automatically and magically.

 You must have come across this in many forms on your social media.
 A recent one this author came across was this: